yoosofan/prezentprogramo/docs/examples/hovercraft.rst

 .. note::

-    The endless repositioning of slides is what prompted me to write Hovercraft! in the first place.
+    The endless repositioning of slides is what prompted me to write Bildumilo! in the first place.

 ----